parshap/portfolio/templates/projects/flikstak.md

+# Social tool to organize and share ideas

 Created modular back-end service architecture using AWS and Node.js.
 Designed user experiences to be consistent between mobile and web platforms.
 Engineered an ["isomorphic JavaScript"] web application using